parikshitkumar1/fundpilot/README.md

 ## Overview

-FundPilot automates web form filling by using AI to generate answers based on user-uploaded resumes and then automatically filling out the form using Selenium.
+fundmachine automates web form filling by using AI to generate answers based on user-uploaded resumes and then automatically filling out the form using Selenium.
 This allows for easy and fast form completion without manual data entry.
 The tool is designed for offline usage to ensure privacy and data security.

 ---